Skip to Content

 Also helpful.

-The only qualm I had with gameplay at PopStroke was our proximity to the airport… meaning a jet screamed by at a low altitude overhead every 7 or so minutes forcing us to pause our conversation.
+The only qualm I had with the PopStroke experience was the proximity to the airport… meaning a jet screamed by at a low altitude overhead every 7 or so minutes, forcing us to pause our conversation.

 A jet flys overhead at a low altitude.